SwissDataScienceCenter/renku-ui/doc/data_model.md

 These are GitLab projects. https://docs.gitlab.com/ce/api/projects.html

+- display (see above)
 - metadata (see above)
-- display (see above)
+- settings (see above)
+- description
 - long_description (Contents of readme file)
+- name
+- namespace
 - forks_count
 - star_count
+- tags
 - kus
+- repository_content (these are computed values based on the content in the repo)
   - datasets
   - notebooks
   - workflows
   - sources
   - libraries
-- tags

 ## Ku

 These are GitLab issues. https://docs.gitlab.com/ce/api/issues.html

 - project_id
+- display (see above)
 - metadata (see above)
-- display (see above)
+- settings (see above)
 - long_description
 - labels
 - notes